-It wouldn’t be Christmas without some craven consumerism, so here’s my contribution to holiday magic: a bunch of ideas of gifts for reality TV fans—or for yourself—whether they love The Real Housewives or Forged in Fire, RuPaul’s Drag Race or The Great British Bake-Off.
+It wouldn’t be Christmas without some craven consumerism, so here’s my contribution to holiday magic: a bunch of ideas of gifts for reality TV fans—or for yourself—whether they love Love Is Blind, Vanderpump Rules, The Real Housewives, Survivor, RuPaul’s Drag Race, or The Great British Bake-Off.

-These aren’t products that have appeared on reality shows, like Shark Tank products, but are instead reality TV-themed items.
+I own some of these, but not all, so YMMV.
+Most are not products that have appeared on reality shows, such as Shark Tank products, but are instead are reality TV-themed items.

 I’ll keep updating this list, so check back—or send me suggestions!
-By the way, if you end up buying anything I’m recommending here, you’ll get something awesome and I may receive a small commission.
+And if you end up buying anything I’m recommending here, you’ll get the thing and, in some cases, I may receive a small commission, so we all win.
 Happy shopping!

-But if you’d rather draw all over Chris Harrison’s face, well, there are other options.
+But if you’d rather draw your own windmill scene, well, there are other options.
 I can’t vouch for the experience of actually coloring images of “your favorite shocking moments in Bachelor history,” but The Bachelor Unofficial Coloring Book had me at its subtitle: “The Most Dramatic Coloring Book EVER!”

 This isn’t an official America’s Got Talent product, but who cares because it looks vaguely like the golden buzzer—and even better, you can record your own 30-second message for the buzzer to say when pressed.